-SECTION 108 FEES
+SECTION 109 FEES

-108.1 Prescribed fees.
-A permit shall not be issued until fees authorized under Section 553.80, Florida Statutes, have been paid.
-Nor shall an amendment to a permit be released until the additional fee, if any, due to an increase in the estimated cost of the building, structure, electrical, plumbing, mechanical or gas systems has been paid.

-108.2 Schedule of permit fees.
-On buildings, structures, electrical, gas, mechanical, and plumbing systems or alterations requiring a permit, a fee for each permit shall be paid as required, in accordance with the schedule as established by the applicable governing authority.

-108.3 Building permit valuations.
-If, in the opinion of the building official, the claimed valuation of building, alteration, structure, electrical, gas, mechanical or plumbing systems appears to be underestimated on the application, the permit shall be denied, unless the applicant can show detailed estimates, and/or bona fide signed contracts (excluding land value) to meet the approval of the building official.
-For permitting purposes, valuation of buildings and systems shall be total replacement value to include structural, electric, plumbing, mechanical, interior finish, normal site work (excavation and backfill for buildings), architectural and design fees, marketing costs, overhead and profit; excluding only land value.
-Valuation references may include the latest published data of national construction cost analysis services (Marshall-Swift, Means, etc.), as published by International Code Congress.

-108.4 Work commencing before permit issuance.
-Any person who commences any work on a building, structure, electrical, gas, mechanical or plumbing system before obtaining the building official's approval or the necessary permits shall be subject to a penalty fee in addition to the required permit fees, as set in the approved schedule of fees.
+- 109.1 Payment of Fees.
+An application shall not be valid, and shall not be reviewed, until the fee has been paid.
+A permit shall not be valid until the fees authorized by law have been paid.
+Nor shall an amendment to a permit be released until the additional fee, if any, due to an increase in the estimated cost of the building, structure, electrical, plumbing, mechanical, or gas systems has been paid. - 109.2 Schedule of permit fees.
+On buildings, structures, electrical, gas, mechanical, and plumbing systems or alterations requiring a permit, a fee for each permit shall be paid as required, in accordance with the schedule as established by the applicable governing authority. - 109.3 Building permit valuations.
+If, in the opinion of the building official, the claimed valuation of building, alteration, structure, electrical, gas, mechanical or plumbing systems appears to be underestimated on the application, the permit shall be denied, unless the applicant can show detailed, quantity estimates, or bona fide signed contracts (excluding land value) to meet the approval of the building official.
+For permitting purposes, valuation of buildings and systems shall be total replacement value to include structural, electric, plumbing, mechanical, interior finish, relative site work, architectural and design fees, marketing costs, overhead and profit; excluding only land value.
+Valuation references may include the latest published data of national construction cost analysis services, such as, Marshall-Swift, Means, etc., or as published by International Code Council.
+Final building permit valuation shall be set by the building official. - 109.4 Work commencing before permit issuance.
+Any person who commences any work on a building, structure, electrical, gas, mechanical or plumbing system before obtaining the building official's approval or the necessary permits shall be subject to a penalty fee in addition to the required permit fees, as set in the approved schedule of fees or as provided by local ordinance.
+This provision shall not apply to emergency work when delay would clearly have placed life or property in imminent danger.
+But in all such cases, there should be immediate notification to the building official and the required permit(s) must be applied for within one (1) business day and any unreasonable delay in obtaining those permit(s) shall result in the charge of a penalty fee.
+The payment of a penalty fee shall not preclude or be deemed a substitute for prosecution for commencing work without first obtaining a permit.
+The building official may grant extensions of time or adjust penalties when justification has been demonstrated in writing and approved by the building official. - 109.5 Related fees.
+The payment of the fee for the construction, alteration, removal or demolition for work done in connection to or concurrently with the work authorized by a building permit shall not relieve the applicant or holder of the permit from the payment of other fees that are authorized by law. - 109.6 Refunds.
+The Executive Director of Planning Zoning and Building is authorized to establish a refund policy.

-SECTION 109 INSPECTIONS
+SECTION 110 INSPECTIONS